 We also found that they provide purchase protection in case something you buy gets damaged or stolen.
 The National Bank also advertises that they are awarded the #1 rank from Forrester CX Index1 for credit card customer service.

 This is the card we found while writing our National Bank credit cards review that is best for students, or anyone looking for a credit card with no annual fees and cash back.
-Here are some of the fees and features you can expect with the mycredit card:
+Here are some of the fees and features you can expect with the mycredit Mastercard:

 We found several other perks included with the mycredit card while we were doing research for our National Bank credit cards review.
 You’ll earn 1% on every restaurant transaction, as well as for each recurring automatic transfer and 0.5% on other eligible purchases.